-EDGE sees the gallery and museum venue as a new era of exposition for emerging designers.
+EDGE champions the gallery and museum venue as a new era of exposition for emerging designers.
 Fashion designers are artists.
 Shows can be curated with a collective vision of both a historical context and a relevance to contemporary culture.

 How does this transform?